sneharc16/sneharc16/README.md

 # Hi, I'm Sneha Roychowdhury

-✨ Aspiring AI Engineer | Tech Enthusiast | Creative Thinker
+✨ Aspiring Engineer | Tech Enthusiast | Creative Thinker
 💻 Passionate about Machine Learning, Computer Vision, and Full-Stack Development
 🌸 On a journey to design thoughtful, inclusive, and impactful tech solutions
 🧠 I blend logic with creativity to bring ideas to life through code